 She is being treated awfully in prison.
-She has been thrown into solitary confinement, refused medical care and has been forced to go on hunger strike.
+She has been held in solitary confinement, and has been denied vital medical care.

 Help get Nazanin Zaghari-Ratcliffe home

-The British-Iranian mother has spent more than 1,000 days in an Iranian prison after being convicted of spying in 2016.
+The British-Iranian mother has spent nearly four years now in an Iranian prison after being convicted of spying in 2016.
 The Iranian authorities have no evidence to support this claim.

 Call on Iran to free Nazanin.